Flood safety for churches

 Recovery after a flood

-- Contact our on 0345 603 8381.
+- Contact us on 0345 603 8381.
 We have a range of specialists who can provide advice on drying out and cleaning up your property and undertaking any repairs or replacements

 - Be aware - flood water could be contaminated.
 Approach with caution and use anti-bacterial hand gel if you have to touch the water